Link Search Menu Expand Document

 4. Click Next.

-Click on the Finish Button in the MCC Content Manager Wizard.
+• Click on the Finish Button in the MCC Content Manager Wizard to start downloading the Mandatory Harmony Content.

 Step 2: To add and configure the MPLAB Harmony components using the MCC, follow these steps: